Air Zaïre: Air Zaïre

-On 27 October 1971 the country changed its name from the Democratic Republic of the Congo to the Republic of Zaire, and Air Congo changed its name to Air Zaïre.
+On 27 October 1971, the country changed its name from the Democratic Republic of the Congo to the Republic of Zaire, and Air Congo changed its name to Air Zaïre.
 In the same year, the airline placed an order for three Boeing 737-200s, and occasionally operated Lockheed L-100 Hercules on lease from the Zairian government for cargo operations.
 The airline ordered two McDonnell Douglas DC-10s and five Boeing 737s on 3 January 1973.
 The DC-10s were delivered to the airline in 1973, and in February 1973, the airline announced that it was to acquire a Boeing 747-100.
 The 747 was operated on a lease and was only operational with the airline for approximately a year.
 It was during this period that Zairian President Mobutu gained renown for commandeering aircraft belonging to the airline in order to transport himself and his entourage on shopping trips to Europe.
-In the spring of 1973, it was reported that when travelling to West Germany, Mobutu requisitioned the Boeing 747 for himself, and utilised one of the airlines' DC-10s to transport his wife, leaving the airline short of jets for its own services.
+In the spring of 1973, it was reported that when traveling to West Germany, Mobutu requisitioned the Boeing 747 for himself, and utilized one of the airlines' DC-10s to transport his wife, leaving the airline short of jets for its own services.

 A DC-4 of the airline was involved in an accident at Gemena on 7 April 1974, and on 9 January 1975 a Fokker 27 was involved at Boende, killing one person on the ground.
 On 3 March 1976, a Fokker 27 was written off in an accident in Angola.
 The three Boeing 737-200s which were ordered in 1973 joined the fleet during the 1970s, replacing some Fokkers and Caravelles.
 The addition of the Boeing twinjet allowed to network expansion with the addition of routes to Madrid, Abidjan, Bangui, Bujumbura, Conakry, Dakar, Libreville, Lomé and Luanda.